A full analysis of the Aintree 2005 Grand National, won by Hedgehunter at an SP of 7/1.

-The 2005 Grand National looked more competitive than ever, due in part to the fact that every one of the 40 runners was in the handicap proper.
+The 2005 Grand National looked more competitive than ever.
+Every one of the 40 runners was in the handicap proper.

 As a result, it wasn’t surprising that the often impenetrable 11 stone mark (only 13 post war winners have carried more than 11st and none since Corbiere in 1983) was broken with HEDGEHUNTER running out a most impressive winner under 11st 1lb.

-Last year, Hedgehunter seemed to lack the stamina for this great race as he took a tired fall at the final obstacle when in third place.
-However, despite the ground being slightly softer this time around, he stayed on strongly to draw clear on the famous run in, having travelled well throughout the contest.
+Last year, Hedgehunter seemed to lack the stamina for this great race.
+He took a tired fall at the final obstacle when in third place.
+This year however, there was a scare to trainer Willie Mullins that congestion would would force the horse to be pulled out of the race.
+Though, fortunately Hedgehunter made a magnificent recovery in the week leading up to the big race..
+Though, despite the ground being slightly softer this time around, he stayed on strongly to draw clear on the famous run in, having travelled well throughout the contest.

 Another classy performer, Royal Auclair, ran a cracker under nine pounds more than the winner to finish second.
-He may have given Hedgehunter even more to think about had the ground been slightly better, as he has always shown his best form on a decent surface.
+He may have given Hedgehunter more competition had the ground been slightly better.
+He has always shown his best form on a decent surface.
 His fine fourth in the Cheltenham Gold Cup only a few weeks ago clearly didn’t leave too much of a mark and he has done his connections proud this season.

 The same is true of Simply Gifted, who also travelled nicely throughout the contest to improve one place from his fourth in the Mildmay at the Festival.
 He was just outstayed by the first two in the closing stages.

-Nevertheless, , Forest Gunner must have given his lady rider, Carrie Ford, a tremendous thrill, whilst all Nil Desperandum does is stay and he would be of interest next year granted a softer surface.
+Nevertheless, Forest Gunner must have given his rider, Carrie Ford, a tremendous thrill, whilst Nil Desperandum would be of interest next year granted a softer surface.

 They finished just ahead of two former Grand National winners – last year’s hero Amberleigh House and Bindaree.
 Another former winner, Monty’s Pass was sixteenth, showing just how hard it is to win this contest more than once.